 *Production photography of English National Ballet dancers Shiori Kase, Yonah Acosta and Michael Coleman as Swanilda, Franz and Dr. Coppélius in English National Ballet’s Coppélia.
 Photography by David Jensen.

-> English National Ballet‘s Coppélia continues at the London Coliseum until Sunday 27th July 2014 and will tour nationally in the autumn.
+English National Ballet‘s Coppélia continues at the London Coliseum until Sunday 27th July 2014 and will tour to regional venues in the autumn.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.